“I can’t put any weight on my heel!”

 WHAT CAN BE DONE FOR HEEL PAIN?

 It is very important to have the cause of your heel pain determined in order to find the proper treatment.
-In our office, we have x-rays, ultrasound and an MRI to help with diagnosing your heel condition.
+In our office, we have x-rays and an MRI to help with diagnosing your heel condition.
 We also have an MLS cold laser that helps with healing, without surgery.
-We offer stem cell injections, that help with healing.
 We are committed to keep our patients on their feet, or return them to their activities as soon as possible.
 We are also devoted to avoiding surgery if possible, however are qualified for reconstructive foot and ankle surgery if that is the necessary treatment.
 Don’t wait until your condition worsens.
 Call us today and let us help you get back to the life you love.